sfcta/sfchampdocs/src/activity_demand_models.rst

 DaySim Activity-Based Demand Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SF-CHAMP 6.0 uses the `DaySim demand model <https://github.com/RSGInc/DaySim/wiki>`_.
 DaySim is an open-source travel demand microsimulation package that is used by several regional planning organizations in their travel demand models.
-DaySim consists of a series of discrete choice models that represents different components of travel decision-making.
+DaySim consists of a series of discrete choice models that represent different components of travel decision-making.
 Each model is estimated and calibrated with observed travel survey data.
 This is an abridged list of DaySim submodels and some of the primary factors that influence choice-making in each model, roughly presented in order:

 *	**Work location model.** Major sensitivities include: full or part-time status, distance, income, sex, and quantity of jobs by industry sector